-Meherrin River Regional Jail's main facility in Alberta, Virginia opened in July 2012 and has total square footage of 156,643 to include 697 beds, consisting of 596 general-purpose beds, a 32-bed work release center, a 6-bed medical housing unit, a 12-bed center for offender intake, a 12-bed center for transport offenders, a 5-bed center for offender classification, and 34 special management cells.
+Meherrin River Regional Jail's main facility in Alberta, Virginia opened in July 2012 and has total square footage of 156,643 to include 662 beds, consisting of 596 general-purpose beds, a 32-bed work release center, and 34 special management cells.

-The satellite facility located in Boydton, Virginia opened in January 2013 and it has total square footage of 40,095 to include 115-beds, consisting of 76 general-purpose beds, a 24-bed work release center, 4-bed medical housing unit, a 7-bed center for offender intake, and 4 special management cells.
-The Boydton facility has been temporarily closed since January 6, 2021 due to COVID-19 concerns.
-We anticipate reopening this facility but do not have a definitive timeline.
+The satellite facility located in Boydton, Virginia opened in January 2013 and it has total square footage of 40,095 to include 104 beds, consisting of 76 general-purpose beds, a 24-bed work release center, and 4 special management cells.
+The Boydton facility has been temporarily closed since January 6, 2021.
+We anticipate re-opening this facility but do not have a definitive timeline.